lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need-my-transition.md

 As an example, routing definitions in Django can involve multiple urls.py's where I have to write regex's to do url matching and mess with a bunch of options.
-Admittedly, they are simple regexes, but Rails' notion of defining things in single routes.rb through pre-defined helper functions through `resources` is much easier.
+Admittedly, they are simple regexes, but Rails' notion of defining things in single routes.rb through pre-defined helper functions like `resources` to get your basic CRUD/REST apis is easier, cleaner, and encourages better design.

 - **ActiveRecord vs Django Query Language.** A lot of purists probably enjoy writing raw queries, but when it comes to the simple queries, I like expressive query languages.
 Unfortunately,